rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/03-tokenfactory.md

 ## Create new tokens to transfer

 The base token structure is created, but no tokens actually exists yet.
-We must mint new tokens to then be able to transfer them between accounts.
+Mint new tokens to then be able to transfer them between accounts.

 ```bash
 # Mint 5,000,000 micro mytoken.
 By default this goes to the token creator.